 Instructor: Chris Olsen

-Chris has been involved nationally and internationally in workshops and conferences mostly relating to statistics for more than 35 years.
-He has reviewed materials for The Mathematics Teacher, the AP® Central web site, The American Statistician, and the Journal of the American Statistical Association, and is also on the editorial board of Teaching Statistics journal.
-Chris is a co-author, with Roxy Peck and Tom Short, of Introduction to Statistics and Data Analysis, now in its 6th edition, and Statistics: Learning from Data, now in its 2nd (updated) edition.
+Chris has been involved nationally and internationally in workshops and conferences, mostly relating to statistics, for over 35 years.
+He has reviewed materials for The Mathematics Teacher, the AP® Central web site, The American Statistician, and the Journal of the American Statistical Association.
+Chris is also on the editorial board of the Teaching Statistics journal.
+He is a co-author, with Roxy Peck and Tom Short, of the Introduction to Statistics and Data Analysis, now in its 6th edition, and Statistics: Learning from Data, now in its 2nd (updated) edition.

 College Board®, AP®, Advanced Placement Program® and Pre-AP® are registered trademarks of the College Board.
 Used with permission.